Source: Marius GODOI / shutterstock.com

 How to pack books is a question we don’t ask often.
 But truth is, improperly packed books often are the reason for an accidental mess in the back of the moving van.

-We covered a whole topic about packing before.
+We’ve covered a lot of topics related to packing tips and advice before.
 But packing books is another story.

 A Book Lover’s Painful Moments